A Synthetic Stock Exchange Played with Real Money

 This project started several years ago with extensive, privately funded research on the topic.
 An earlier version was presented at the INFORMS conference in 2019.
 Python code is included in the article, to process truly gigantic numbers.
 The author holds the world record for the number of computed digits for most quadratic irrationals, using fast algorithms.
 This may be the first time that massive amounts of such large sequences are used and necessary to solve a real-world problem.

-The 20-page article is available on GitHub, here.
+The 20-page article is available as paper #25 here and on GitHub, here.
 The Python code is in the same folder.
 It is now part of my book “Gentle Introduction To Chaotic Dynamical Systems”, available here.

 Table of Contents